Skip to content

 Frequently asked questions

 A deductible is a fixed dollar amount you must pay entirely on your own before insurance begins sharing costs.
 Coinsurance is the percentage of costs you continue to share with your insurer after the deductible is met.
-For example, with a $1,000 deductible and 20% coinsurance, you pay $1,000 up front, then 20 cents of every dollar thereafter.
-Both mechanisms exist to discourage overuse of medical services and to keep premiums lower by transferring some risk to the insured.
-Most plans also have an out-of-pocket maximum that caps your total annual exposure.
+With a $1,000 deductible and 20% coinsurance, you pay the first $1,000 in full, then 20 cents of every dollar thereafter.
+Copays are separate flat fees per visit or prescription that may apply before or after the deductible depending on plan design.
+All three mechanisms exist to discourage overuse of medical services and to keep premiums lower by transferring risk to the insured.
+Most ACA-compliant plans also include an out-of-pocket maximum that caps your total annual exposure — $9,450 individual / $18,900 family for 2024 plans.

 When does it make sense to choose a high-deductible health plan?

 An HDHP makes financial sense if you are generally healthy, rarely use medical services, and want lower monthly premiums.
-The premium savings can be invested in a Health Savings Account (HSA), which offers triple tax advantages.
-However, if you have chronic conditions, take expensive medications, or anticipate surgery, a lower-deductible plan often costs less in total even though premiums are higher.
-The break-even point is where the premium difference equals the deductible difference — use this calculator to model both scenarios with your expected expenses.
+The premium savings can be invested in a Health Savings Account (HSA), which offers triple tax advantages — pre-tax contributions, tax-free growth, and tax-free withdrawals for qualified medical expenses.
+If you have chronic conditions, take expensive medications, or anticipate surgery, a lower-deductible plan often costs less in total even though premiums are higher.
+The breakeven point is where the premium difference equals the deductible difference plus expected coinsurance.
+Run the math both ways using this calculator with realistic medical spending estimates before choosing during open enrollment.

-How do I calculate my total out-of-pocket costs for a year with health insurance?
+How do I calculate total annual out-of-pocket costs for a year with health insurance?

 Start with any expenses below your deductible — you pay 100% of those.
 For expenses above the deductible, multiply the excess by your coinsurance rate and add the deductible.
-Continue adding coinsurance amounts until you hit your plan's out-of-pocket maximum, after which your share drops to zero.
-Don't forget to include copays for office visits and prescriptions, which are separate from deductibles on many plans.
-Summing these components over your expected annual utilization gives a realistic total cost estimate that you can compare across plan options.
+Continue adding coinsurance amounts until you hit your plan's out-of-pocket maximum, after which your share drops to zero for the year.
+Don't forget to include copays for office visits and prescriptions, which are separate on many plans.
+Add your annual premium for the true cost of coverage.
+Summing premium + deductible + coinsurance up to the OOP max gives a realistic worst-case annual cost that you can compare across plan options.